dirist/ngrok/README.md

 ngrok is a reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service. ngrok captures and analyzes all traffic over the tunnel for later inspection and replay.

-## ngrok 2.0
-**NOTE** This repository contains the code for ngrok 1.0.
-The code for ngrok 2.0 is not yet open source.

 ## What can I do with ngrok?
 - Expose any http service behind a NAT or firewall to the internet on a subdomain of ngrok.com